gsmith257-cyber/better-sliver-package/client/command/tasks/README.md

 Tasks
 =======

-Manage and interact with Beacon tasks
+Manage and interact with Bacon tasks